top of page

 2 min read

-Strategy of “Using Spouse’s Country of Birth” to Shorten Immigration Wait Times
+Strategy of “Using Spouse’s Country of Birth” to Mitigate Visa Backlogs

 If the applicant’s spouse was born in a different country, the applicant may choose to use the spouse’s country of birth for visa chargeability.
 This is known as “cross-chargeability” or “using the spouse’s country of birth” strategy.